 Hold Developers Accountable

-It is increasingly clear that the market and market-rate developers alone will not solve this crisis.
+It is increasingly clear that market-rate developers alone will not solve this crisis.
 Developers often see our city as a lucrative opportunity.
 Most are profit-seeking; they are not charities.
 It should also be said that the federal and state government have large roles to play in solving this crisis, but as we know, we are currently unable to rely upon them.
-Therefore, the City, whose loyalty should be to the public—not profit—has to take on a more aggressive role in prioritizing affordable housing and fighting for thoughtful city planning that maintains our quality of life.
+Therefore, the City’s loyalty should be to the public—not profit.

 As your representative on the Council, I will take the responsibility of weighing the costs and benefits of new development extremely seriously.
 The needs of the residents of Cupertino—not developers—will always come first.
 In addition, I will always consider how a given development project meets the needs of the middle-class and working-level citizens of Cupertino.

 I cannot represent the citizens of Cupertino and the commercial development industry at the same time.
 Therefore, I absolutely refuse to take money from developers to fund my campaign.
 As your Councilmember, I will fight to make sure that developers are held accountable, pay their fair share, and respect and maintain the vibrancy of our community.